Mercedes Sosa: Life

 Sosa participated in a 1999 production of Ariel Ramírez's Misa Criolla.
 Her song Balderrama is featured in the 2008 movie Che, starring Benicio del Toro as the Argentine Marxist revolutionary Che Guevara.

-Sosa was the former co-chair of the Earth Charter International Commission.
+Sosa was the co-chair of the Earth Charter International Commission.

 Awards

-She won the Latin Grammy Award for Best Folk Album in 2000 (Misa Criolla), 2003 (Acústico), 2006 (Corazón Libre), 2009 (Cantora 1, which also won Best Recording Package and was nominated for Album of the Year), and 2011 (Deja La Vida Volar), as well as several international awards.
+Sosa won the Latin Grammy Award for Best Folk Album in 2000 (Misa Criolla), 2003 (Acústico), 2006 (Corazón Libre), 2009 (Cantora 1, which also won Best Recording Package and was nominated for Album of the Year), and 2011 (Deja La Vida Volar), as well as several international awards.

-In 1995, Konex Foundation from Argentina granted her the Diamond Konex Award, one of the most prestigious awards in Argentina, as the most important personality in the Popular Music of her country in the last decade.
+In 1995, Konex Foundation from Argentina granted her the Diamond Konex Award, one of the most prestigious awards in Argentina, as the most important personality in the popular music of her country in the last decade.

 Death

 Suffering from recurrent endocrine and respiratory problems in later years, the 74-year-old Sosa was hospitalized in Buenos Aires on 18 September 2009.
 She died from multiple organ failure on 4 October 2009, at 5:15 am.
-She is survived by one son, Fabián Matus, born of her first marriage.
+She was survived by one son, Fabián Matus (d.
+15 March 2019), born of her first marriage.
 He said: "She lived her 74 years to the fullest.
 She had done practically everything she wanted, she didn't have any type of barrier or any type of fear that limited her".
 The hospital expressed its sympathies to her relatives.
 Her website featured the following: "Her undisputed talent, her honesty and her profound convictions leave a great legacy to future generations".

 Her body was placed on display at the National Congress building in Buenos Aires for the public to pay their respects, and President Fernández de Kirchner ordered three days of national mourning.
 Thousands had queued by the end of the day.
-She was cremated on 5 October.